 Playworkers organise, plan and take part in play and leisure activities for children.
 They also care for and supervise the children, making sure that they are safe and happy.
 They often work in before and after school clubs.

-They are sometimes also called a play assistant, crèche worker or play carer.
+They are sometimes also called play assistant or crèche worker.

 You could be:

 developing, planning and organising play activities for children aged three to five or for schoolchildren aged up to sixteen years of age

 using play activities to help children to develop socially and emotionally

 setting up play equipment and making sure play areas are safe

 supervising children for fair behaviour during play, dealing with any minor injuries

 taking children on day trips or other outings or organising nature walks in parks

 dropping off and picking children up from local schools (if you work in out-of-school care).